mighty-gerbils/gerbil/doc/reference/std/source.md

 # Source Location and Ancillary Source File Support

-The `:std/source` library provides common macros to access the source location of code being compiled, and to ancillary files next to the source files proper, that may provide data used while compiling.
+The `:std/source` library provides common macros to access the source location of code being read, interpreted or compiled, and to ancillary files next to the source files proper, that may provide data used at either runtime or compile-time.

 ::: tip To use the bindings from this module:
 ```scheme